 Charlie Hall is Chief Constable for Hertfordshire Constabulary and was appointed to the role in October 2016.

-Nationally, Charlie leads for the National Police Chiefs’ Council on Automated Number Plate Recognition (ANPR), Civil Contingencies and also on the policing of industrial disputes.
+Nationally, Charlie leads for the National Police Chiefs’ Council on Automated Number Plate Recognition (ANPR), is chair of the Operations Co-ordination Committee and also leads on the policing of industrial disputes.
 He is also the senior responsible officer for the JESIP programme which aims to improve interoperability across the police, fire and ambulance services.

 Charlie previously served with Norfolk Constabulary.

 In 2017 he was awarded a Queen’s Police Medal in the New Year’s Honours List.

 Charlie was appointed to the Committee of Management as a Vice President in May 2017.